Published on May 1, 2020 11:02 PM Eastern Time Change log

 3.1 Division Placement - is based on a cumulative assessment of each player's prior roster history from the current and 3 prior completed seasons.
 Experience outside of this time period will not factor into placements.
 Most divisions have a quota system (outlined below) that dictates how many players from certain divisions may play there.

 Players will be branded as a particular division once they have secured 3 or more legitimate wins (meaning played matches) in that division in a single season.
-Players that secure 7 or more legitimate wins in the prior completed season will partially count towards the quota as the next division up.
 Team history from before the review period will not be factored into placements.

-Scrim logs, class assignments and backups are not taken into account for placement.
+Scrim performance, prior experience, as well as all rostered players will be taken into account for placement.
 Note: 6v6 and 4v4 experience is not considered 1:1 with Highlander when deciding team placement.
 Admins reserve the right to move your team up or down a division at any point during the season.

 Teams may request a specific division but ultimate placement will be decided by a Head Admin.